brightzonedev/react-plasma-table/README.md

 ### React plasma table

-- ✅ Easy to understand API
+- ✅ Simple and easy to understand API (Documentation work in progress)
 - ✅ Semantically opinionated rendered tables vs modern customizeable tables - the choice is yours
 - ✅ Perfect for small and large projects and 100% not an overkill!
 - ✅ Sortable out of the box